SavannahAdamsss/collab-1/README.md

 * You should create a new directory.
 Move at least one file into that directory.
 	- Zack created /styles
 	- Zack moved styles.css into /styles

+* You should create an array of objects.
+Each object should have a name and age:
+    - Savannah created app.js and an array of objects that each have a name and age.